8. How much is the Service Charge?

 Suitably trained staff are on call 24 hours per day 7 days per week to respond to an emergency call within the Village.
 This service covers emergencies first response only and is paid for through the Service Charge.
 There is no additional charge for use of this service.

-Where the well-being of a resident deteriorates and independence diminishes to the point where permanent care is needed, then inevitably the resident themselves or their relatives will recognise that alternative living arrangements may need to be made.
+Where the situation deteriorates and independence diminishes to the point where permanent care is needed, then inevitably the resident themselves or their relatives will recognise that alternative living arrangements need to be made.

 All of our villages offer an extensive social programme which are organised and planned by residents and facilitated by the management team.

-There is a restaurant which, once the village is full would be expected to be open for lunch at least 3 days per week, including Sundays and for dinner at least one evening per week.
-Restaurant opening hours will be expected to change in response to demand.
+There is a restaurant which is open for lunch at least 3 days per week, including Sundays and for dinner at least one evening per week.
 Meals can also be provided in resident’s own property if requested, 7 days per week.
 Use of the restaurant and home delivery meals are charged as used, as is the bar.

 We encourage residents to form their own Residents’ Association and the Village Manager is available to attend the Residents Association Committee Meetings by invitation.